-Consistent with industry practice, ECA has not obtained a preliminary title review on the PUD Wells.
-Prior to the drilling of a PUD Well, ECA intends to obtain a preliminary title review to ensure there are no obvious defects in title to the leasehold.
-Frequently, as a result of such examinations, certain curative work must be done to correct defects in the marketability of the title, and such curative work entails expense.
-ECA's failure to cure any title defects may render some locations undrillable and cause ECA to lose its rights to production from the Underlying Properties.
-In the event of such a material title problem, proceeds available for distribution to unitholders and the value of the Trust units may be reduced.
+Prior to the drilling of the PUD Wells, ECA obtained preliminary title reviews to ensure there were no obvious defects in title to the leasehold.
+However, a title review is not title insurance, and in the event of such a material title problem in the future, proceeds available for distribution to unitholders and the value of the Trust units may be reduced.